by Resource Associates @ grantwriters.net

-No individual or for-profit organization can receive taxpayer grant funds to purchase land or construct building that they will profit from, no matter how philanthropic their intent.
+No individual or for-profit organization can receive taxpayer grant funds to purchase land or construct building they will profit from, no matter how philanthropic their intent.
 This includes housing for low-income individuals, veterans, and the homeless.
-When partnered with a nonprofits as a sub-contractor, for-profit entities may be eligible for federal grant dollars to fund programs that assist these populations, or rental expenses within said programs, but not infrastructure.
+When partnered with a nonprofits as a sub-contractor, for-profit entities may be eligible for federal grant dollars to fund programs assisting these populations, or rental expenses within said programs, but not infrastructure.
 With all of this being said, however, it’s always smart to get in touch with the funder’s program officer and talk with them about your vision.
 Not only will they give you the definitive scoop on capital expenses of this nature, they may be able to recommend other venues.

 Capital Expenses for Land Purchase or Construction.
 The Exceptions.